College of the North Atlantic

 2. Provide a broad overview of aircraft maintenance and repair functions with specific emphasis on safety practices in the industry.

-3. Demonstrate safe work practices and personal protection.
+3. Apply safe work practices and personal protection.

 4. Meet the requirements to become an Aircraft Maintenance Engineer category "S" - Structural Repair.